Shakthivelms8/dp-420-cosmos-db-dev/instructions/07-sdk-batch.md

 1. Once the repository has been cloned, open the local folder you selected in **Visual Studio Code**.

-## Create an Azure Cosmos DB SQL API account and configure the SDK project
+## Task 02: Create an Azure Cosmos DB SQL API account and configure the SDK project

 1. In a new web browser window or tab, navigate to the Azure portal (``portal.azure.com``).